MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/r-server-install-supported-platforms.md

 ## Machine Learning Server 9.4

 In this release, R support includes [Microsoft R Open 3.5.2](https://mran.microsoft.com/open/) based on R-3.5.2.
-Python support is based on Python 3.7.1.
+Python support is based on Miniconda 4.5.12 with Python 3.7.1.
 We support Apache Spark 2.4 on Hadoop distributions CDH, HDP or MapR.

 [Operationalization](../what-is-operationalization.md) is available on server platforms, on operating systems supporting .NET Core, version 2.0.
 [MicrosoftML (R)](../r-reference/microsoftml/microsoftml-package.md) has a .NET Core dependency for scoring, but runs on both client and server operating systems.
 These requirements affect feature availability on some platforms.

+TODO
 | Operating system or platform | SKU | Operationalization? | MicrosoftML for R? |
 |------------------------------|-----|--------------------|-----------------|
 | Windows 10 <br>Windows 8.1<br>Windows 7 SP1 | [Machine Learning Server for Windows <br>(developer edition)](machine-learning-server-windows-install.md) | No | Yes |